TFusionOcc: T-Primitive Based Object-Centric Multi-Sensor Fusion Framework for 3D Occupancy Prediction: Experimental Results

-We conducted an ablation study with respect to each component of the depth-fusion-based 3D deformable attention module and presented the experiment results in Table \ref{abla_3dfa}.
-In practice, Vis-Depth provides dense but less accurate depth maps, while Lidar-Depth provides sparse but more accurate depth maps.
-The experiment shows that dense depth maps contribute significantly to the performance, even though they are less accurate.
-Relying solely on sparse but accurate depth maps from lidar results in a significant performance degradation of 5.5\%-6.0\%.
-Furthermore, adding fused depth maps back to the original visual features results in depth-aware visual features contributing the second-largest performance improvement, around 2.2\%.
-The experiment results demonstrate the necessity of multi-stage multi-modality feature fusion to boost model performance.
+We conducted an ablation study for each component of the fused-depth-guided 3D deformable attention module and presented the results in Table \ref{abla_3dfa}.
+In practice, Vis-Depth provides dense but less accurate depth maps that are good at capturing the partial occlusion of object structure.
+In contrast, LiDAR-Depth provides sparse but more accurate depth maps, especially good at capturing the front faces of objects in the scene.
+The experiment shows that Vis-Depth maps contribute significantly to the performance, even though they are less accurate.
+Relying solely on sparse but accurate LiDAR-Depth maps results in a performance degradation of 6.44\% IoU and 5.51\% mIoU, respectively.
+Furthermore, adding fused depth maps back to the original visual features results in depth-aware visual features contributing the second-largest performance improvement.
+The experiment results demonstrate the importance of depth map density and the necessity of multi-source depth map fusion and vis-depth feature fusion to boost model performance.